dynasm

 Changes to DynASM

-The source code changes made to DynASM were kept to a minimum in order to preserve DynASM semantics, make it easy to merge back changes from upstream, and to make it easy to add the Lua mode to other architectures supported by DynASM in the future.
+The source code changes made to DynASM were kept to a minimum to preserve DynASM semantics, and to make it easy to add the Lua mode to other architectures supported by DynASM.
 As for the user-facing changes, the list is again small:

 • added -l, --lang C|Lua command line option (set automatically for dasl and dasc files).